midoricorp/jabbot/README.md

 There is also a collection of script commands you can install, check them out in the [Snippet Archive](https://github.com/midoricorp/snippets)

 ## Quickstart
-Assuming you have git, java 8, jsvc and maven2 installed

 **Installing it via APT**
 ```bash